Definition of Production Volume Variance

-To illustrate the production volume variance, let's assume that a manufacturer had budgeted $300,000 of fixed manufacturing overhead (supervisors' compensation, depreciation, etc.) for the upcoming year.
-During that period it expected to have 30,000 machines hours of good output.
-Based on this plan the manufacturer established a fixed manufacturing overhead rate of $10 per standard machine hour.
-If the company actually produces 29,000 standard machine hours of good output, the products will be assigned (or will have absorbed) $290,000 of the fixed manufacturing overhead.
+Assume that a manufacturer had budgeted $300,000 of fixed manufacturing overhead (supervisors' compensation, depreciation, etc.) for the upcoming year.
+During that year, it expects to have 30,000 production machine hours of good output.
+Based on this, the manufacturer established a predetermined fixed manufacturing overhead rate of $10 per standard machine hour.
+If the company actually produces 29,000 standard machine hours of good output, the output (products) will be assigned (or will have absorbed) $290,000 of the fixed manufacturing overhead.
 This will cause an unfavorable production volume variance of $10,000 ($300,000 budgeted vs. $290,000 assigned; or 1,000 too few standard machine hours of good output X $10 per standard machine hour).